lev-veshnyakov/django-import-data/docs/index.md

-# Django data import
+# Django import data

-**Django data import** is a command-line tool for importing XML and HTML data to django models via XSLT mapping.
+**Django import data** is a command-line tool for importing XML and HTML data to django models via XSLT mapping.

-Source code is located here - [https://github.com/lev-veshnyakov/django-data-import](https://github.com/lev-veshnyakov/django-data-import).
+Source code is located here - [https://github.com/lev-veshnyakov/django-import-data](https://github.com/lev-veshnyakov/django-import-data).

 ## Basic features

-Django data import can take any XML or HTML source file or URL as an input and save entities from it to the django models without need to modify an existing code.
+Django import data can take any XML or HTML source file or URL as an input and save entities from it to the django models without need to modify an existing code.

 It also supports saving of a related data in form one-to-many and many-to-many.